Oigen cast iron (history, how to use, care for your cast-iron)

 Interior finishing

-1. uncoated interior (you’ll find uncoated interiors in
+1. Uncoated interior (you’ll find uncoated interiors in

 Tetsubins).
 Great if you want to increase your daily iron intake.

-2. enameled (used in teapots) Easy to clean and nonporous.
+2. Enameled (used in teapots).
+Easy to clean and nonporous.

 3. Oiled (used for cookware and some kettles)